 Downtown Los Angeles has emerged as a new hot spot in LA

 Some people think they should avoid Downtown Los Angeles, also known as DTLA, due to its infamous traffic and the reputation of Skid Row.
-However, this LA neighborhood is rich in culture and nightlife.
-As you explore this part of town, you’ll discover gems like Little Tokyo and the Arts District.
+However, this Central LA neighborhood is rich in culture and nightlife.
+As you explore this part of town, you’ll discover gems like Koreatown, Chinatown, Little Tokyo, and the Arts District.
 You’ll also find that this is one of the most transit-friendly and walkable neighborhoods in Los Angeles.

-Downtown LA is full of amazing landmarks, including the breathtaking Bradbury Building, which was built in 1893, and the iconic Angels Flight Railway in the Bunker Hill district.
+Downtown LA is full of amazing landmarks, including the breathtaking Bradbury Building, which was built in 1893, and the iconic Angels Flight Railway in the Bunker Hill district, and the historic El Pueblo de Los Angeles.
 Speaking of landmarks, many people view Skid Row as an infamous one.
 However, over the years, gentrification has brought new development and businesses to the area, revitalizing this once-avoided area of DTLA.